Brighton and Hove Psychotherapy

 Four domains – maintaining wellbeing in turbulent times

-Recent geopolitical events, notably the new American administration and the Brexit vote, can lead us to ever more uncertainty about the future.
-Facing this type of uncertainty can lead to anxiety about what the future may hold.
+Recent geopolitical events, notably the new American administration and the Brexit vote, have for many of us brought on feelings of uncertainty about the future.
+Facing this type of uncertainty can lead to feelings of anxiety driven by a loss of what we thought we could rely on or expect from life.
 Alternatively, we can experience despair and ultimately, depression about our powerlessness to affect what may happen in the future.
 While we may not be able to predict or have a big impact on what may be coming, we can do a lot to look after our wellbeing.
 This may enable us to face the future with a degree of equanimity.

 The concept of wellbeing is much spoken about, and can be viewed from a complex academic perspective.
 At the other end of the spectrum, it can become a rather glib, throwaway term.
 However, we can look after our own personal wellbeing by paying attention to four important domains in our lives.
-Putting a bit of effort into each can help us to feel better in ourselves and maintain a positive worldview.
+Putting a bit of effort into each can help us to feel better in ourselves and can contribute to us maintaining a positive worldview.

 The Physical Domain

-It may seem daunting to reach the desired goal of 10,000 steps per day.
-However, merely increasing how much we walk each day takes us a long way towards increasing our physical health and fitness.
+It may seem daunting to reach the desired goal of 10,000 steps per day, however, merely increasing how much we move around in our bodies each day takes us a long way towards increasing our physical health and fitness.
 For example, we might choose a longer route when we have to walk, stroll around the block after dinner, or walk up stairs rather than using the lift.

 Of course, increasing our physical activity is only part of the matter.
-We also need to consider our diet and aim to eat as healthily as possible, with plenty of fresh fruit and vegetables.
+We also need to consider our diet and aim to eat as healthily as possible.

 The Emotional Domain